section-engineering-education/engineering-education/articles/understanding-the-basics-of-responsive-web-design/index.md

 ![BMW via Mobile Browser](/engineering-education/understanding-the-basics-of-responsive-web-design/bmw-via-mobile-browser.jpg)

 You can access all the icons even with a mobile device.
 When using the laptop browser, the main icons appear at the top of the website.
-When using the mobile device, you can access these icons using a drop-down menu at the top left corner of the website.
+When using the mobile device, you can access these icons using a [hamburger menu](https://www.computerhope.com/jargon/h/hamburger-menu.htm) at the top left corner of the website.

 #### 2. YouTube
 Youtube is an online platform that enables users to view, upload, rate, or share video files.
 If we open youtube using a laptop, the website will appear as follows.